madromas/EsoTalk_Russian_lang/README.md

 # EsoTalk_Russian_lang
-Full Russian Lang for EsoTalk
+Full Russian Lang for EsoTalk and all of the Plugins

 =================================